mzhekova97/BSP6-zhekova-maria/README.md

 - bsp06-zhekova-maria-scientific-and-technical-report.txt - the latex representation of "bsp06-zhekova-maria-scientific-and-technical-report.pdf"

+- bsp06-zhekova-maria-primary-language-summary.pdf - a summary of the entire report written in English.

+- bsp06-zhekova-maria-primary-language-summary.txt - the latex representation of "bsp06-zhekova-maria-primary-language-summary.pdf"

+- bsp06-zhekova-maria-secondary-language-summary.pdf - a summary of the entire report written in French.

+- bsp06-zhekova-maria-secondary-language-summary.txt - the latex representation of "bsp06-zhekova-maria-secondary-language-summary.pdf"

 | model |

 	- contact_tracing.xml 		- the system of the model for the model checker